Tag Archive for: how to interview a pr firm

 Why Experience Matters in PR

 Understand that while experience is important, it can also be costly.
 Established PR firms with track records of success tend to charge more for their services.
-Hiring experienced PR professionals can be costly.
+Hiring experienced PR professionals adds innumerable value, but also cost.
 Most often, a firm’s reputation is established through its employees’ skill and experience level.

 Like in any industry, with PR, experience matters.
-Many top PR firms will employ former journalists and experienced PR professionals and for a good reason.
+Some agencies have very young teams; others have more executive-level teams.
+Since almost 60% of PR agency fees are allocated to staff, that’s one reason why PR is so expensive – talent matters.
+There are pros/cons to each.
+Many top PR firms will employ former journalists and experienced PR professionals, and for a good reason.
 Former journalists have a wealth of contacts in the media industry.
 These people also have contacts at non-profit organizations and with community leaders, among others.

 These contacts are precious for pitching stories for their clients.
-Former journalists also understand what media companies are looking for when it comes to story ideas.
+Former journalists also understand what media companies are looking for regarding story ideas.
 They can craft attention-getting press releases that stand a better chance of being seen and picked up instead of being tossed in the trash heap of yesterday’s news.
 Former journalists also tend to know the best people to follow up with after issuing a press release or event notice.

 The same skills and connections can be true for experienced PR professionals.
 Those with experience in the industry understand the intricacies of the business.
 They are masters of communication who know how to get a message across and which avenues offer their clients the best chance at positive exposure in the media.
 Understanding the nuances of marketing and portraying a positive image are honed skills needed for your business’s PR firm.